PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Scare, no," said Rattick, "distract and confuse."

-"With a pinch of disgust thrown in for good measure, no doubt."
+"With a pinch of disgust thrown in for good measure, no doubt," added Boltac.

 "Ah, there it is."
 Rattick held up the skin and scalp of the dead Orc, complete with ears.
 He had fitted the creature's faceleather to his hand and held up the dismal beast's countenance, as if it was a puppet.
 "Looks like you," Rattick said to Relan.
 Then he darted his hand towards Relan's face and made him jump.
 The ragged cackle that followed was the first time Relan had heard the evil little man laugh.